 If you are into nuts, feel free to add some chopped pecans in for extra crunch, my kids are allergic so no nuts for us.
 Initially, I envisioned a pumpkin-flavored drizzle over-top the cake but trust me, it doesn’t need it.

-How To Make The Topping For The Pumpkin Crunch Cake:
+How To Make The Topping For This Pumpkin Crunch Cake:

 - You can make the topping in a variety of ways.
 Originally, I used packets of my daughters favorite instant oatmeal (O Organics Maple Brown Sugar Oatmeal), I added butter and some brown sugar until the crumble was where I wanted it.

-- Later I decided to use plain oatmeal, brown sugar, butter AND then added and Hershey’s Heath Toffee Bits and their Cinnamon Chips…OMG is that good!
+- Later I decided to use plain oatmeal, brown sugar, butter, AND then added Hershey’s Heath Toffee Bits and their Cinnamon Chips…OMG is that good!
 (If you only have one or the other, that is fine as well)